isobelbutler/Website/README.md

 ### Issue: Getting interests section to appear nicely on mobiles.

 After I built the interactive interests section, I realised that it wasn't appearing nicely on mobiles as the icons appeared all in line, and were very small.
-I considered switching the layout to a flexbox layout which would wrap on smaller screens, but felt like it wouldn't be very user friendly.
+I considered switching the layout to flexbox which would wrap on smaller screens but felt like it wouldn't be very user friendly.
 Instead, I decided to use the code that I had originally built the interests section with in combination with media queries, so that the display would switch from none to block.

 Whilst this meant the section wasn't interactive on a mobile, it felt like it was a good way to make sure the information was clear, and easy to navigate.